How to choose your next destination

 Step 5: Do some research

-Once you’ve focused it down a little, it’s time to delve into a couple of places further before making a decision.
-Research flight costs – I love skyscanner.com – and see what kind of accommodation your budget can stretch to on booking.com.
-Check out the destination pages for some guidance on daily budgets in different parts of the world.
+Once you’ve narrowed things down a little, it’s time to delve into a couple of places further before making a decision.
+Research flight costs – I love Skyscanner.com – to see what kind of accommodation your budget can stretch to on Booking.com.
 Find out the cost of any particular activities or tours you may want to do – walking the Inca Trail in Peru or hiring a city guide for a day, for example.

-Back to my friend, who I’ll use as an example.
-He lives in the US, can only take 10 days off (including travel time), and can only travel in November.
-Using the steps above, that excludes Europe (cold and dark), Asia (too far to make it pleasurable once you factor in jetlag and travel time), or Africa (he’s a relatively new traveller and more interested in food than wildlife).
-This leaves him with South America which will be moving from spring to summer, is relatively close so he’s not spending too much time getting there and back, there’s no jetlag to worry about, and it ticks his culture and foodie requirements.
+Back to my friend and his wife, who I’ll use as an example.
+They live in the USA, can only take 10 days off (including travel time) and can only travel in November.
+Using the steps above, that excludes Europe (cold and dark), Asia (too far to make it pleasurable once you factor in jet lag and travel time), or Africa (they are relatively new travellers and more interested in food than wildlife).
+This leaves them with South America.
+Countries in this region will be moving from spring to summer, are relatively close so they’re not spending too much time getting there and back, there’s no jet lag to worry about, and they tick the culture and foodie requirements.
 Last time I saw him he was excitedly researching Peru and Argentina to see what would work with his budget!

 Step 6: Book it!